connectomicslab/connectomemapper3/paper/paper.md

   MRI data organized following the BIDS standard.
 They have demonstrated their capability in addressing all the challenges of data sharing, portability, computing scalability, reliability, reproducibility and transparency.
-However, none of the existing solutions provides a user-friendly graphical interface that would enhance their accessibility and are designed to map from sMRI / dMRI / fMRI the structural and / or functional connectomes, for five macroscopic brain parcellation scales with hierarchical region grouping.
+However, none of the existing solutions provide a direct alternative to Connectome Mapper (CMP), an open-source pipeline software with a graphical user interface, whose has been historically designed before the emergence of the standards and containerization technologies to simplify the organisation and the analysis of sMRI and dMRI from raw data to multi-scale structural weighted connectomes [@Daducci:2012].
+While CMP3 derives from the now deprecated CMP1 and CMP2 packages, it has migrated to Python 3 and the processing pipelines have been encapsulated in software container images and continuously tested in concordance to the BIDS Apps standard since its premises.

+% This has led to a massive evolution over the years in terms of the underlying codebase, the tools used, and the scope of the functionality
+%   provided.

 # Summary